openai/procgen/README.md

 env = gym.make("procgen:procgen-coinrun-v0", start_level=0, num_levels=1)
 ```

 Since the gym environment is adapted from a gym3 environment, early calls to `reset()` are disallowed and the `render()` method does not do anything.
-To render the environment, pass `render=True`, which will send `render_mode="rgb_array"` to the environment constructor and wrap it in a `gym3.ViewerWrapper`.
+To render the environment, pass `render_mode="human"` to the constructor, which will send `render_mode="rgb_array"` to the environment constructor and wrap it in a `gym3.ViewerWrapper`.
+If you just want the frames instead of the window, pass `render_mode="rgb_array"`.

 For the gym3 vectorized environment: